Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 22 Februari 2025 02.18.37 UTC
+- WIB: Sabtu, 22 Februari 2025 03.25.16 UTC
-- WITA: Sabtu, 22 Februari 2025 03.18.37 UTC
+- WITA: Sabtu, 22 Februari 2025 04.25.16 UTC
-- WIT: Sabtu, 22 Februari 2025 04.18.37 UTC
+- WIT: Sabtu, 22 Februari 2025 05.25.16 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: nature
+Kategori: inspirational